Colorado Medical Malpractice Caps: Are Damages Capped?

 • Loss of consortium

-Understanding Medical Malpractice Compensation Caps
+Understanding Colorado Medical Malpractice Laws on Compensation Caps

 Generally, the limitations are capped as follows: